-AI Overviews doesn’t have to mean less traffic.
-With the right approach, it can actually unlock more brand visibility and organic clicks.
+AI Overviews don’t have to mean less traffic.
+With the right approach, they can drive more brand visibility and organic clicks.

 This article outlines a recent example from my work with a UK e-commerce brand, focused on a single top-of-funnel keyword phrase in a highly competitive retail space.